Silted cape-form Laminaria hyperborea on very sheltered infralittoral rock

 Evidence

-Undaria pinnatifida has received a large amount of research attention as a major Invasive Non Indigenous Species (INIS) which could out-compete native UK kelp habitats (see Farrell & Fletcher, 2006; Thompson & Schiel, 2012, Brodie et al., 2014; Hieser et al., 2014).
+Undaria pinnatifida has received a large amount of research attention as a major Invasive Non-Indigenous Species (INIS) which could out-compete native UK kelp habitats (see Farrell & Fletcher, 2006; Thompson & Schiel, 2012, Brodie et al., 2014; Hieser et al., 2014).
 Undaria pinnatifida was first recorded in the UK, Hamble Estuary, in June 1994 (Fletcher & Manfredi, 1995) and has since spread to a number of British ports.
 Undaria pinnatifida is an annual species, sporophytes appear in Autumn and grow rapidly throughout winter and spring during which they can reach a length of 1.65 m (Birkett et al., 1998).
-Farrell & Fletcher (2006) suggested that native short lived species that occupy similar ecological niches to Undaria pinnatifida, such as Saccharina latissima, Saccorhiza polyschides or Desmarestia spp., are likely to be worst affected and out-competed by Undaria pinnatifida.
+Farrell & Fletcher (2006) suggested that native short-lived species that occupy similar ecological niches to Undaria pinnatifida, such as Saccharina latissima, Saccorhiza polyschides or Desmarestia spp., are likely to be worst affected and out-competed by Undaria pinnatifida.
 Where present an abundance of Undaria pinnatifida has corresponded to a decline in Saccharina lattisima (Farrell & Fletcher, 2006) and Laminaria hyperborea (Hieser et al., 2014).

 In New Zealand, Thompson & Schiel (2012) observed that native fucoids could out-compete Undaria pinnatifida and re-dominate the substratum.
-However, Thompson & Schiel (2012) suggested the fucoid recovery was partially due to an annual Undaria pinnatifida die back, which as noted by Heiser et al. (2014) does not occur in Plymouth sound, UK.
-Undaria pinnatifida was successfully eradicated on a sunken ship in Clatham Islands, New Zealand, by applying a heat treatment of 70°C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Farrell & Fletcher (1999), once established Undaria pinadifida resists most attempts of long-term removal.
+However, Thompson & Schiel (2012) suggested the fucoid recovery was partially due to an annual Undaria pinnatifida dieback, which as noted by Heiser et al. (2014) does not occur in Plymouth Sound, UK.
+Undaria pinnatifida was successfully eradicated on a sunken ship in Chatham Islands, New Zealand, by applying a heat treatment of 70°C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Farrell & Fletcher (1999), once established Undaria pinadifida resists most attempts of long-term removal.
 The biotope is unlikely to fully recover until Undaria pinnatifida is fully removed from the habitat, which as stated above is unlikely to occur.

 Low